 History Redcliffe, Redcliffe Historical Society Inc, acts to preserve Redcliffe’s special place in Queensland history and aims to research, collect, and promote its local history.
-The Society conducts regular historic walks and volunteers research and publish local history books, postcards and DVDs.
+The Society conducts regular historic walks and volunteers research and publishes local history books, postcards and DVDs.
 Monthly meetings are held on the second Friday of each month at 2 pm.

-The Redcliffe Museum, a long held dream of the Society, was opened 28 October 2001.
+The Redcliffe Museum, a long-held dream of the Society, was opened 28 October 2001.
 The Museum was financed by Redcliffe City Council with the help of Society funds and the Society’s historic collection.